Styles-Planks--36" long x

 ceramic tile.
 If you have asbestos tile, before installation please consult with professionals who provide asbestos abatement.

-In older homes, click panels and squares are preferred because they're easier and faster to install than sheet or tile, and they require much less floor preparation.
+In older homes, Marmoleum Click panels and squares are preferred because they're easier and faster to install than glue-down sheet or glue-down tile, and they require much less floor preparation.
 If you install the flooring directly over another floor such as vinyl, ceramic or hardwood, you can save time and money because there's no tear out required.
-This is possible with Marmoleum click because it requires no glue or nails, and it floats over the existing flooring or subflooring.
+This is possible with Marmoleum Click because it requires no glue or nails, and it floats over the existing flooring or subflooring.

 Installation of Marmoleum sheet or tile in an older home requires complete removal of the existing floor and usually some adjustment to the subfloor, as it